-Two versions of the AIR Wheelset are available, a motor one and a trailing one.
-In both the arrangements the wheels are connected by a shaft passing through the hollow supports.
-In the case of the trailing AIR Wheelset, the connection can be made through friction torque limiters that allow finite rotations between the wheels in case the torque limit set is exceeded.
+Two versions of the AIR wheelset are available, a motor one and a trailing one.
+In both the arrangements, the wheels are connected by a shaft passing through the hollow supports.
+In the case of the trailing AIR wheelset, the connection can be made through friction torque limiters that allow finite rotations between the wheels in case the torque limit set is exceeded.

 About running dynamics, the introduction of a torsionally softer shaft connecting the wheels may lead to some decay in the performances of a vehicle.
-The running dynamics behavior of a library vehicle is described in , where the impact on critical speed, track shifting forces and derailment ratio L/V (or Y/Q in the European practice) for both perfect and defective track and for the classical axle, the torsionally flexible axle and the "torque limited" AIR wheelset solution are analyzed.
+In particular, the critical speed may reduce by decreasing the torsional stiffness of the axle, as shown in [3].
+The running dynamics behavior of a library vehicle is described in [4], where the impact on critical speed, track shifting forces and derailment ratio L/V (or Y/Q in the European practice) for both perfect and defective track and for the classical axle, the torsionally flexible axle and the "torque limited" AIR wheelset solution are analyzed.
 It was concluded that the effect of the axle torsional flexibility does not affect in practice the dynamic behavior of the vehicle provided that suitable anti-yaw dampers are used.
 The introduction of the torque limiter was shown to be beneficial in terms of increase of critical speeds and decrease of track shifting forces.

-Maintenance issues of the AIR Wheelset will be given at the WCRR2016 congress and the work is still in progress.
+A preliminary paper on maintenance peculiarities of the AIR wheelset will be given at the WCRR2016 congress [5] and the work is still in progress.
 This activity will be developed with the help of the most important train operating company in Italy (Trenitalia SpA).
 It can be said at the moment that the topics that the work will concentrate on are: